Who should study Mechanical Engineering?

 What will I study in the course?

 As a student of mechanical engineering, you will find yourself deep-diving into this core technical field that deals with various subjects broadly classified into the design, thermal and manufacturing streams.
 Students will learn CAED / CAM, knowledge of which is essential nowadays for operating conventional CNC (computer-aided numerically-controlled) machines.
 With an understanding of CAEM, students will be able to work on these machines.
-As early as the first year, students will get a real taste for the basics of mechanical engineering as they delve into 2-D drafting.
+As early as the first year, students of CMR IT one of the top mechanical engineering colleges in Karnataka will get a real taste of the basics of mechanical engineering as they delve into 2-D drafting.

 What will I do once I graduate?

-Mechanical Engineering creates a base for students who aspire to lead their career in the fields of Design, Materials, Manufacturing, CAD/CAM/CAE, Automation, Mechatronics, FEM as well as managerial aspects of industry.
-Mechanical Engineering graduates are sought after by employers in most sectors of the Engineering industry including Aerospace, Automobile, Chemical, Construction, Defence, Industrial Electronics, IT, Materials, Pharmaceutical, Railways etc.
+Mechanical engineering design courses create a base for students in Bangalore who aspires to lead their careers in the fields of Design, Materials, Manufacturing, CAD/CAM/CAE, Automation, Mechatronics, FEM as well as managerial aspects of the industry.
+Mechanical Engineering graduates are sought after by employers in most sectors of the Engineering industry including Aerospace, Automobile, Chemical, Construction, Defence, Industrial Electronics, IT, Materials, pharmaceuticals, Railways etc.